 Table 2.
 Sediment yield from UPPER and LOWER subwatersheds in Faga'alu.

-SSYEV data measured at both FG1 and FG3 was available for 24 storms (Table 3).
-SSYTOTAL was 151.4 tons (85.1 tons/km2), with 21.1 tons (23.5 tons/km2) from the UPPER subwatershed and 130.4 tons (148.1 tons/km2) from the LOWER subwatershed.
+SSYEV was measured at both FG1 and FG3 for 24 storms (Table 3).
+SSYTOTAL was 151.4±xx tons (85.1 tons/km2), with 21.1±xx tons (23.5 tons/km2) from the UPPER subwatershed and 130.4±xx tons (148.1 tons/km2) from the LOWER subwatershed.
 The UPPER and LOWER subwatersheds are similar in size (0.90 km2 and 0.88 km2 ) but SSYUPPER accounted for an average of just 14% and SSYLOWER for 86% of SSY at the watershed outlet (Table 2).
-The DR estimated from sSSYUPPER and sSSYLOWER suggests sSSY has been increased by 6.3x in the LOWER subwatershed, and 3.6x for the TOTAL watershed.
+The DR estimated from sSSYUPPER and sSSYLOWER suggests sSSY has increased by 6.3x in the LOWER subwatershed, and 3.6x for the TOTAL watershed.

 The measured sSSY from the forested UPPER watershed (=23.5 tons/km2) was used to calculate SSY from undisturbed forest in the LOWER subwatershed.
 SSY from the undisturbed forest areas in the LOWER watershed was 18.6 tons, so SSY from the disturbed areas was 111.8 tons (Equation 2).
 For the storms in Table 3, roughly 86% of SSY from the LOWER subwatershed was from disturbed areas, despite the disturbed areas only accounting for 10.1% of the LOWER subwatershed area (0.089 km2).
-Similarly, despite only 5.2% of the TOTAL watershed being disturbed, SSY from disturbed areas accounted for 74% of the SSY from the TOTAL watershed.
-Estimated sSSY from disturbed areas in the LOWER subwatershed was 1,257.7 tons/km2, suggesting sSSY from human-disturbed areas increased by 54x over undisturbed forest.
+Similarly, despite only 5.2% of the TOTAL watershed being disturbed, SSY from disturbed areas accounted for 74% of the SSY from the TOTAL watershed. sSSY from disturbed areas in the LOWER subwatershed was 1,257.7 tons/km2, or 54x the sSSY of undisturbed forest.

 Insert Table 3 here